bm2-lab/iSTBench/README.md

 -cn 3 -ad abundance_matrix_normal.csv
 > ./Improve/DR.S/MENDER.output &
 ```
 It is important to note that before using dr.s, the corresponding domain abundance data must first be obtained using the code from "3.
-Slice Representation."
+Slice representation."
+The "f" should be set to the exact paths of the input files, depending on the actual setup.
 The specific meanings of the parameters can be found in the "Improve/DR.S_parameters.txt" file.
 # Analysis
-The relevant code for analyzing and visualizing the results is stored in the analysis folder.
+The relevant code for analyzing and visualizing the results is stored in the "Analysis" folder.
 # Citation
 # Contacts
 bm2-lab@tongji.edu.cn